 The initial concept for the Pets for Life Project was conceived by Robin Stenhouse in 2005, emerging from her observations as a volunteer at SCARS.
 Robin witnessed first hand the trauma experienced by an older person and their pet in a surrender situation due to the persons increasing difficulties meeting some of their pet’s physical care needs.
 Robin also knew the difficulties SCARS faced in re-homing older pets and felt there would be a large number of older people in the community who would benefit from maintaining the companionship of a pet, particularly one from SCARS which had been character tested, micro chipped, de-sexed and veterinary checked.
 With this in mind, Robin also identified there was potential to match and re-home senior refuge cats and dogs with older people.

 In mid-2008 Robin shared this idea with Caloundra Community Centre (CCC) Manager, Carolyn Nolan, hoping to develop a partnership which would facilitate a process of CCC identifying seniors in the community and SCARS identifying suitable cats and dogs to become companion animals.

 Following community consultation, the development of a survey and the establishment of a working group a model was tried out where volunteers would assist in preventing surrenders as well as encouraging more people to adopt with the support of the volunteer.

 In early 2009 Caloundra Community Centre took on the role of the leading agency to develop the project.
 The first adoptions and volunteer placements were made in mid-2009 and the project continued on a small scale, with working party involvement, through to 2011.
 Feedback from both project participants and volunteers suggested mutual benefits, in particular the relationships developing between them and the ability of CCC to provide further support to participants who were otherwise socially isolated.

-The program was funded from 2012 - 2015 by the Federal Government Department Health and then Department of Social Services to support 40 participants.
+The program was funded from 2012 - 2015 by the Federal Government Department Health and then Department of Social Services.